Practical guides

 Keep in mind: requires technical expertise and configuration time.

-It includes templates adapted to PEF and ISO 14083, enabling the calculation of transport impacts for construction materials, fully aligned with the GLEC Framework.
+It includes templates adapted to PEF and ISO 14083, enabling the calculation of transport impacts for construction materials, in line with the GLEC Framework.

 Best for: construction and manufacturing companies.